 How Do I Know When I’ve Added Enough Bleach?

-Better yet, use an ordinary swimming pool chlorine test kit to measure the amount of chlorine in the water.
+You might use an ordinary basic swimming pool chlorine test kit to measure the amount of chlorine in the water.

 Will I Need To Add More Bleach Later?

 Bleach will break down after awhile.
 It actually reduces to salt.

 I have read (I believe it was from Clorox) that the potency of regular chlorine bleach will diminish to approximately half strength after ~ 1 year.

 That said, if your treated water is sealed in a container and stored properly, there should be no “new” contamination, even after a period of time.

 – Closed up so nothing can get in

 – Out of direct sunlight / excessive heat